 About

 I gravitate towards abstraction for universal reach and reduction for clarity, and use basic ceramic processes and techniques.
 Works are made from rolled out slabs of light colored earthenware clay, fired in an electric kiln and finished with kaolin terrasigillata, slips, and commercial glazes.
-I have two sons in college (children and clay are uncannily similar - both are intensely time sensitive, require focused commitment, attention, and care, are moldable but only to a certain extent), and work in a studio in Long Island City, Queens shared with my favorite artist husband Zilvinas Kempinas.

 I was born and raised in New York and have a BA in East Asian Languages and Cultures from Columbia College, Columbia University, a BFA from the New York State College of Ceramics at Alfred University, and an MFA from Hunter College, City University of New York.
 I spent a year in Japan on a Fulbright exploring the world of Japanese ceramics while focusing on the avant-garde ceramic group, Sōdeisha, and its founder, Yagi Kazuo.